hgoebl/nerdshow/README.md

   --help, -h      show help and exit
 ```

+If you run 'nerdshow' w/out a path to a presentation folder, it will serve the examples folder: <http://localhost:8008/>

 ## Installation

 You can install `nerdshow` locally or globally.
-This depends how much your presentations are spread across your
+This depends on how much your presentations are spread across your
 file system.
 If you put them in one location, I would install it locally, if not, then globally (add option `-g`):

     npm install nerdshow [-g]